 However, we fear that the content may indicate underlying issues where self-harm has become a cultural part of the school.

-The complaint was escalated to the school's chair of governors, whome we have met with on two occasions.
-We are still awaiting his findings.
+The complaint was escalated to the school's chair of governors, whome we have met with on several occasions.
+We are still awaiting his findings a year after the complaint was first raised.

 Following the news around Amber we were approached by staff at the local shops, as they are aware of pupils that come into the shops bearing the marks of self-harm.
 One member of staff expressed that she "looks out" for a particular group that have spoken with her.
 We have also been approached by parents that have concerns over their child self-harming, where they have met with the school but felt their concerns were not taken seriously.